- Control the motion and stop it smoothly with the brake motor

 You have to use different media for different tasks.

-The general ratio for media is 1:3 where you put 3 parts workpieces and 1-part media.
+The general parts-to-media ratio is 1:3, parts=1 and media=3.
 But the ratio is going to change depending on what you are trying to achieve.

 For example, if you have fragile or large workpieces, you’ll need to use more media than usual.